salatfreak/pyromaniac/docs/development.md

 Function signatures are annotated with types.
 All classes and functions that are supposed to be used outside of their module should be augmented with a reST-formatted docstring.

+Imports are ordered by their level of abstraction.
+A library that is or would be more likely to be used by another one is imported before it.

 Any python code should pass [pycodestyle][pycodestyle] without warnings.